fortify-presales/fortify-docker-demo/README.md

-# Fortify docker demo (Linux)
+# Fortify docker demo

-This repository contains some example docker compose files to setup a working Fortify ScanCentral SAST/DAST demo environment using the [fortifydocker](https://hub.docker.com/repositories/fortifydocker) images on Linux.
+This repository contains example docker compose files and scripts to setup a working Fortify ScanCentral SAST/DAST/SSC demo environment using the [fortifydocker](https://hub.docker.com/repositories/fortifydocker) images.
-It also includes Sonatype Nexus Repository, IQ Server and Jenkins for integrations.
+It also includes optional Sonatype Nexus Repository, IQ Server and Jenkins setup for integrations.

 ## Prerequisites